 - Reports are wrong and often misleading.

-So, in this blog post, we’ll cover how you can be sure that your tracking is on the spot and what you can do if isn’t.
+So, in this blog post, we’ll cover how you can be sure that your tracking is on the spot and what you can do if it isn’t.
 Let’s dive in!

 Multiple Events Tracking Conversions on Google Ads